vadimcn/codelldb/MANUAL.md

 ## Debugger Commands

-CodeLLDB adds in-debugger commands that may be executed in the DEBUG CONSOLE panel during a debug dession:
+CodeLLDB adds in-debugger commands that may be executed in the DEBUG CONSOLE panel during a debug session:

 |                 |                                                         |
 |-----------------|---------------------------------------------------------|